kevnoutsawo/node-api/readme.md

-Sure!
-Here's a README file for your Node/Express API project:

 # Node/Express API Demo

 This is a simple Node.js and Express.js API project that provides basic CRUD operations for managing users.
 It uses JSON data to store and manipulate user information from an in-memory array.